-As needed, MATTC credential candidates will be reviewed by faculty with respect to the appropriateness of their conduct to the program and the profession.
-For candidates of concern, this document will become part of the candidate's record maintained by the School of Education and Counseling Psychology Student Services and Assessment.
-Candidate's Name Date All relevant problematic behaviors should be indicated with a check mark.
-For each indicated item on this list, it is imperative to note evidence for each of the problematic behaviors indicated.
-Behaviors that disrupt or interfere with learning in the classroom and/or in the field: Does not appear to learn, understand, or be receptive to information relevant to the practice of Does not appear to benefit from or integrate feedback from faculty or peers Displays unacceptable or disruptive behavior in class Is unprepared for class Consistently has not completed required assignments/lesson plans, and/or unit plans Is consistently not prepared to engage actively with the material in class Engages consistently in inappropriate use of electronic devices in class Consistently comes late to class and/or field placement despite feedback from instructor and/or master teacher Frequently is absent in class and/or in the field placement Has come to class under the influence of alcohol or other substance Consistently distracted or not paying attention in class Unable to cooperate on group assignments with other students Is unwilling to explore personal strengths and weaknesses Is unwilling to engage in self-reflection or self-criticism Other: Please specify Disruptive or inappropriate interpersonal behaviors: Expresses disrespect for people with disabilities Displays insensitivity to culture, gender, ethnicity, sexual orientation, or other important aspects of identity Does not demonstrate appropriate respect for Faculty Fellow students Students and placement site Master Teachers Administrative Staff Guest speakers Field Supervisors Does not appropriately observe or recognize his or her impact on others Does not communicate disagreement in a respectful way Discloses personal information in inappropriate ways Does not demonstrate the emotional self-regulation required of educators Other: Please specify not consistent wi th professional/ethic al guidelines as outlined in the Cali fornia Teachers Association Does not demonstrat eal issues encountered in coursewor k or ii their fieldwork.
-Does not keep classr Other: Please specif Behaviors that violate experimental Does not demonstrat eanliness Does not demonstrat Cammess Does not demonstrat Does not appropriate conversations ely regulate emoti ons in a way that all ows for engagement in professional Į Other: Please specif y Please describe evidence in n detail regarding the behavior(s) note d above:
+Candidate's Name Date

+s should be indicated with a check mark.
+For each indicated item on the ce for each of the problematic behaviors indicated. iis

+with learning in the classroom and/or in the field:

+derstand, or be receptive to information relevant to the practice of

+education hour or integrate Coodhools from Cooulty or moons

+from or integrate feedback from faculty or peers

+Displays unacceptable or di Is unprepared for class stuptive behavior in class

+s not completed required essignments/lesson plans, and/or unit plans

+s not completed required assignments/lesson plans, and/or unit plans

+to engage actively with the material in class

+opropriate use of electronic devices in class class and/or field placement despite feedback from instructor and/or

+master lass and/of field placement despite feedback from instructor and/of

+teacher

+and/or in the field placement

+influence of alcohol or other substance

+Consistently distracted or no

+up assignments with other students

+onal strengths and weaknesses

+If-reflection or self-criticism

+Other: Please specify

+Disruptive or inappropriate interpo ersonal behaviors:

+Expresses disrespect for ped

+' ' ' ' ' ' ture, gender, ethnicity, sexual orientation, or other important aspects of of

+identity

+Does not demonstrate appro priate respect for

+Faculty •

+Fellow students

+Students and placement site

+Master Teachers

+Administrative Staff

+Guest speakers

+Field Supervisors

+erve or recognize his or her impact on others

+greement in a respectful way

+Discloses personal informat

+notional self-regulation required of educators

+Other: Please specify

+Behaviors that violate prof essional ethical s tandards:

+al guidelines as outlined in the California

+Teachers Association al increase an account and in a commence of an in-

+Does not demonstrat e awareness of at nd sensitivity to ethic al issues encountered in coursework or in

+Does not keep classr room confidential ities

+Other: Please specif

+Behaviors that violate expe 1:

+Does not demonstrat Does not demonstrat eaniness

+Does not demonstrat

+ows for engagement in professional

+conversations

+Other: Please specif ý

+Please describe evidence in n detail regarding the behavior(s) noted d above:

-(Please use additional pape er if needed)
+(Please use additional pape er if needed.)

-ŕ

-Please sign to indicate rece ipt of this docum ent:
+Please sign to indicate rece aint of this docum ant:

+Ticase sign to maleate rece apt of this docum ciit.

 Candidate Date

 Faculty Member Date -

 Coordinator of Field Experience Initial Date

-MATTC Program Di rector Initial Date
+MATTC Program Director Initial Date

+-

-Department of Educa tion Chair Initial Date
+Department of Education Chair Initial Date